 Each child has a hand-written learning journal.
 These personalised journals tell the stories of each individual child, they contain hand-written observations, photographs and pieces of work that the children have carried out.
 They are also used to capture the learning that the children do at home.

-As part of our Reggio Emilia, child led approach to our curriculum one thing that we repeat over and over again is walking around our local area.
+As part of our child-led approach to our curriculum one thing that we repeat over and over again is walking around our local area.
 The beauty of our nursery being based at the heart of the Greatwood and Horseclose Estate means that we can set off whenever we want for local area walks.

 The repetition involved in these walks allows our children to thoroughly enjoy 'really noticing' new things whilst out with our staff members.
 We have local allotments, fields and a community center within a stones throw.
 Our minibus is a superb way to get us to those areas of interest that are a little further away, for example; the supermarket and Skipton High Street.